U.N. nuclear watchdog board rebukes defiant Iran

 "At this point, it doesn't really ratchet up the pressure on Iran," said proliferation expert Mark Hibbs of the Carnegie Endowment for International Peace.

-But the broad support for the text, including votes in favor from emerging political and economic powers India, Brazil and South Africa, may worry Iran.
+But the broad support for the text, including votes in favour from emerging political and economic powers India, Brazil and South Africa, may worry Iran.

 With several rounds of nuclear talks having led nowhere, failing even to agree an agenda, the Security Council has imposed four rounds of sanctions on Iran since 2006.
 But Moscow and Beijing, with hefty trade and energy stakes in Iran, have made clear their opposition to more such steps.